Clavey River: Geography

 The headwaters of the Clavey are located in the Emigrant Wilderness of the Stanislaus National Forest, at the confluence of Bell Creek and Lily Creek about 3 mi south of Pinecrest.
-The river flows mostly north-south, which is rare for streams in the western Sierra, which generally flow from east to west.
+The river flows mostly north to south, which is rare for streams in the western Sierra, which generally flow from east to west.
 Shortly downstream, it receives Rock Creek from the left, then Trout Creek from the right, and is crossed by Forest Route 3N01 about 25 mi above the mouth.
 It receives Twomile and Cottonwood Creeks from the right, then Reed Creek, its largest tributary, from the left about 15 mi from the mouth.
 Between Twomile and Cottonwood Creeks there is a concrete bridge carrying Forest Route 1N04.

 The Clavey receives Bear Springs Creek and Quilty Creek from the right before reaching a final bridge that carries Forest Route 1N01.
 Below this point the Clavey flows through a rugged canyon inaccessible except by boat.
 It makes a sweeping right-hand turn to the west at Jawbone Ridge about 5 mi from its confluence with the Tuolumne River.
 The confluence, about 11 mi upstream from Lake Don Pedro, is marked by a dramatic rapid on the Tuolumne called Clavey Falls.